SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

 #.
 The :command:`svn` revisions to :kbd:`r5628` were applied a few at a time using the proceedure described above for early revisions.

+#.
+The :command:`svn` updates were merged with our :ref:`NEMO-3.6-code-repo` and the result tagged as :kbd:`NEMO-3.6r5628`.

+Initial testing revealed that :kbd:`NEMO-3.6r5628` could not be compiled against :kbd:`XIOS-1.0r548`.
+That issue was resolved by updating and merging :ref:`XIOS-repo` to :command:`svn` revision :kbd:`r648`.
+The result was confirmed to enable a successful build of :kbd:`NEMO-3.6r5628` and was tagged as :kbd:`XIOS-1.0r648`.

 The following sections are in-process notes about getting to a running Salish Sea NEMO-3.6 model on various platforms.